TritonDataCenter/java-manta/USAGE.md

 * `manta.skip_directory_depth` (**MANTA_SKIP_DIRECTORY_DEPTH**)
     Integer indicating the number of **non-system** directory levels to attempt to skip for recursive `putDirectory` operation (i.e. `/$MANTA_USER` and `/$MANTA_USER/stor` would not be counted).
 A detailed explanation and example are provided [later in this document](/USAGE.md#skipping-directories)
+* `manta.download_continuations` (**MANTA_DOWNLOAD_CONTINUATIONS**)
+    Nullable Integer property for enabling the [download continuation](#download-continuation) "optimization."
+    A value of 0 explicitly disabled this feature, a value of `-1` enables unlimited continuations, a positive value sets the maximum number of continuations that may be delivered for a single request/reponse.
 * `manta.metric_reporter.mode` (**MANTA_METRIC_REPORTER_MODE**)
     Enum type indicating how metrics should be reported.
 Options include `DISABLED`, `JMX`, and `SLF4J`.
 Leaving this value unset or selecting `DISABLED` will prevent the client from gathering and reporting metrics.
 Certain reporters